iTwin/itwinjs-core/README.md

 ## Other NPM Scripts

 1. Build TypeDoc documentation for frontend/backend/common: `npm run docs`
-2. Extract sample code from test directory: `npm run extract`
+2. Extract sample code from test directory (run automatically as a *pre* step by the TypeDoc build command above): `npm run extract`
+3. Run lint rules against entire source tree: `npm run lint`

 The full list of npm scripts can be found in the root package.json file.